-At dinner one night recently, I sat and listened as a guy friend of mine got grilled by several married women as to why he is not in a relationship.
+At dinner one night, I listened as a guy friend of mine got grilled by several married women as to why he is not in a relationship.
 The questions had undertones of fear of commitment and probed into what might’ve happened in previous relationships that could be keeping him from pursuing a girl.
 After freely admitting that both of those things could be probable causes, he paused as he tried to explain his other feelings about singleness.
 I watched him squirm under the spotlight for a minute, and then it was time for me to head into battle with him before gunfire erupted everywhere and he was left bleeding on the field.

 Here’s what I told them:

 “The longer I’m single, the more I come to terms with it, and I don’t see it as such a bad thing.
 I mean, my life is pretty good.
 I daresay my life is really good.
 And, yes, while I’d still like to have a husband to walk through the rest of it with, I’m not desperate, and I’m not settling.
 None of this comes from a place of damage or hurt either.
 It’s just going to take an exceptional relationship to top what I’ve got going on over here, and so far, there’s been nothing that remotely compares, let alone deserves my time and commitment.”

 My friend sat back in his chair, folded his arms, and nodded in approval as if to signal the end of the conversation.